-Over the last 70 years the result of widespread use of cement mortar now means the outside of people's houses have suffered terribly.
-Unfortunately, alongside cement, there have been many modern products which have been used liberally and very inappropriately on older properties.
-Thankfully the tide is now turning and many people are beginning to consider using original materials.
+Over the last 70 years the widespread use of cement mortar now means the outside of people's houses have suffered terribly.

 Stone preceded brick which was originally seen as an inferior product in comparison.
 From what I can ascertain, the popularity of brick only really gathered momentum from the late 1400s during the Tudor period.
 By that time brick making and brick laying had become two separate trades with most brick being made on site and laid with lime putty and sand with simple trowel finished joints.

 By the Georgian age brickwork was becoming more of an art with tuck pointing being of the highest form.
-This is where a coloured stopper mortar sits around the bricks and thin ribbons of putty are trowelled (or tucked) into a housing using a specialist tuck pointing iron.
+This is where a coloured stopper mortar sits around the bricks and thin ribbons of putty are trowelled (or tucked) into a housing using specialist tuck pointing irons.